AdobeDocs/analytics-platform.en/help/data-ingestion/adhoc.md

 ## Create a dataset with a CSV file

-For this quick start, you want to use a CSV file that represents lookup data data and contains information similar to the one shown below.
+For this quick start, you want to use a CSV file that represents lookup data and contains information similar to the one shown below.

 |  _id | tracking_code | ad_group    | campaign_name |
 | ---: | :---          | :---        | :---          |